B-Benja/Bens_Zotero/docs/index.md

 - [x]   Availability

-    Available for most systems: use it on Mac, Windows, and Linux
+    Available for most systems: use it on Mac, Windows, Linux and partly on your phone.

 - [x]	Excellent citation style support

-    Almost any style needed exists or can be implemented.
+    Zotero supports almost any citation style needed.
+If your exact style is missing, you can (most of the time) easily create it yourself and implement it.

 Now that I have your attion, let's talk about Zotero.